mila-dan/data-wrangling/README.md

-# data-wrangling
+# Data wrangling
-Wrangling of WeRateDogs Twitter data to create analyses and visualization
+Wrangling of WeRateDogs Twitter data to create analyses and visualization (the project is not completed yet)